'Britain's most vile and sordid secret': Fox cubbing

 "It is truly unimaginable to find pleasure in the last days of summer by eagerly anticipating the opportunity to kill again," said Pownall.
 "Only individuals devoid of ethics and compassion would engage in such behaviour."

-Critics claim it is barbaric and cruel, with foxes chased down by a large pack of dogs - at times, for several kilometres - and then mauled to death.
+Critics claim fox hunting is barbaric and cruel, with foxes chased down by a large pack of dogs - at times, for several kilometres - and then mauled to death.

+Supporters view it as an integral part of rural life, helping to keep the fox population down that can kill livestock.

 Around 80% of Brits believe fox hunting should remain illegal, with some 10% of the population wanting to see the ban lifted, according to YouGov polling data.